Coaching changes cause uncertainty as signing period arrives | Times Leader

 Napier is replacing the fired Dan Mullen, who was criticized for the lack of star power in Florida’s 2022 recruiting class.

-Gorney said Napier and both seem intent on reshaping the recruiting classes they inherited, which could keep them busy up until February.
+Gorney said Napier and new LSU coach Brian Kelly both seem intent on reshaping the recruiting classes they inherited, which could keep them busy up until February.

 “It feels like everybody that Dan Mullen was involved with, (Napier’s) not going to be all that interested in,” Gorney said.
 “There might be some that remain, but a lot of those kids are looking elsewhere.
 Florida might be one of those situations and LSU might be one of those situations where a lot of those kids wait until February just because Napier and Brian Kelly have come in there and sort of decided to go in different directions in a lot of places.”